Homo Argentum

-Homo Sapiens? (originally released as Homo Argentum) is a 2025 Argentine anthology satirical comedy film co-written and directed by Gastón Duprat and Mariano Cohn.
+Homo Argentum (sold under the international title of Homo Sapiens?) is a 2025 Argentine anthology satirical comedy film co-written and directed by Gastón Duprat and Mariano Cohn.
 The film is made up of 16 stories starring Guillermo Francella, which explores the dilemmas and contradictions of contemporary Argentine society.
 The rest of the cast is made up of Eva De Dominici, Clara Kovacic, Miguel Granados, Gastón Soffritti, Dalma Maradona, Milo J, Vanesa González, Juan Luppi and Guillermo Arengo.

 Plot

 "Aquí no ha pasado nada"

-At a party with friends, a man (Guillermo Francella) explains the values of an average Argentinian and then goes outside to smoke a beer with his beer in hand.
+At a party with friends, a man (Guillermo Francella) explains the values of an average Argentinian and then goes outside to smoke a cigarette with his beer in hand.
 However, he accidentally hits the bottle with his hand, causing it to fall into the street.
 It explodes, attracting the attention of a woman who is then run over and a delivery man is thrown from his motorcycle.
 The man realizes his mistake and decides to pretend nothing happened, returning to the party to dance with his friends.
 In the distance, police and ambulance sirens can be heard.